Linaro/OpenCSD/decoder/tests/auto-fdo/autofdo.md

 driver backports.
 Trace decode is provided by the OpenCSD library (<https://github.com/Linaro/OpenCSD>), v0.9.1 or later.
 This is packaged for debian testing (install the libopencsd0, libopencsd-dev packages) or can be compiled from source and installed.

 The autoFDO tool <https://github.com/google/autofdo> is used to convert the instruction profiles to source profiles for the GCC and clang/llvm compilers.

-## Recording and profiling
+### Recording trace for the profile

 Once trace collection using perf is working, we can now use it to profile an application.